aabbtree77/twinpeekz/README.md

 Use Nim's advanced features sparingly.
 Follow [the rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power), though this is hopeless.

-I now begin to appreciate Go even more, esp. the Go prior to v1.18...
+After the rewrite in Nim, I begin to appreciate Go even more, esp. the Go prior to v1.18...

 <div align="center">
   <img src="https://raw.githubusercontent.com/aabbtree77/twinpeekz/main/golang.gif" alt="golang-love">